 Currently, I work as a PostDoc at WZB Berlin Social Science Center and coordinate the research and lab activities of the Lab² project by Anna Dreber and Levent Neyse.
+We are building a hub and research incubator for replicability, meta- and crowdscience in economics and the social sciences.

 Previously, I completed my PhD in Economics (Human Decisions and Policy Design) under the supervision of Alexander Brüggen, Martin Strobel, and Thomas Meissner at the Department of Micro- and Public Economics at Maastricht University (Netherlands).